-All head offices and branches must have a CCTV network which is connected to a central monitoring unit located in the head office, and to the MOI Central Monitoring Unit.
+All head offices and branches must have a CCTV network and alarm system which are is connected to a central monitoring unit located in the head office, along with a Video Monitoring System (VMS) and to the MOI Central Monitoring Unit.

-The location and type of CCTV cameras is left to the discretion of banks.
 At a minimum, CCTV cameras must cover the following areas:

 - (a) Main entrance;

 - (b) Other external doors;

 - (c) Any other access points (e.g. ground floor windows);

 - (d) The banking hall;

 - (e) Tellers' area;

 - (f) Strongroom entrance; and

-- (g) ATMs (by way of internal or external cameras)
+- (g) ATMs (by way of internal or external cameras) Refer to Section OM-6.3 for specific CCTV requirements related to ATMs.